-To be clear, this startup has yet to prove itself.
-It’s live in three U.S. markets and has bought over 1,500 homes so far.
+To be clear, this startup has yet to prove itself as a viable business.
+It’s live in three U.S. markets and has bought around 4,000 homes so far.
 It’s well-funded and has a great team.
 But only time will tell if this model resonates with enough consumers to be considered a valuable and disruptive business.

-Since Opendoor’s launch and early success, a few followers have cropped up, each with a slight twist on the model.
+Since Opendoor’s launch and early success, a number of followers have cropped up, each with a slight twist on the model.
 Knock, in Atlanta, promises to sell homes in six weeks or it will buy it from the seller.
 Nested, in the U.K., will sell a home within 90 days or it will buy it from the seller.
 There’s also OfferPad, Redfin Now, and Zillow’s Instant Offers.

 So who’s making money?

 Traction proves a product-market fit, but at the end of the day the business must make money and turn a profit to thrive.
 Call me an old-fashioned M&A guy, but I like my businesses to make money.

 Let’s take a look at three examples as we explore the money-making potential and viability of these new business models: ComFree, Purplebricks and Opendoor.